When did Tapestry open?

 Will parents be required to volunteer?

 Parents will be asked to contribute a certain number of volunteer hours.
 The number of volunteer hours expected as well as different opportunities for volunteering with be shared with parents prior to a student's enrollment.
+Parents sign volunteer agreements when they enroll their children.
 In no case will a student be penalized for his or her parents' inability to fulfill volunteer hours.

 Will Tapestry comply with my child’s current IEP?